Binjian/data-io-nbdev/README.md

 with IO interface, processing and configuration.
 The current code base depicts an automotive implementation.
 The main features are:

-- working both training and inferrence mode
+- working both training and inferrence mode, supporting
+  - coordinated
-  - cascaded threading pools for scheduling of [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) and ML pipelines
+    [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) and ML
+    pipelines,
-  - online and offline training
+  - online and offline training,
-  - local and distributed training
+  - local and distributed training;
-- supporting for multiple models
+- multiple models of
-  - reinforcement learning models with DDPG
+  - reinforcement learning models with DDPG and
-  - time sequence processing with recurrent models
+  - time sequence processing with recurrent models;
-- data pipelines compatible to both ETL and ML dataflow
+- data pipelines compatible to both ETL and ML dataflow with
-  - Support for multiple data sources (local CAN or remote cloud object storage)
+  - support of multiple data sources (local CAN or remote cloud object storage),
-  - Stateful time sequence processing with sequential model
+  - stateful time sequence processing with sequential model and
-  - Support both NoSQL database, local and cloud data storage
+  - support of both NoSQL database, local and cloud data storage

 <img src="res/tspace_overview.svg" alt="Overview of tspace architecture" width="80%">